 A true flea market, the Piraeus Flea Market, which spreads along the train tracks off Piraeus metro station every Sunday morning from 7am until 2pm, is a happy and colourful place where you will really feel like a local.
 The market, selling everything from clothes to home goods, is a lively, gritty and authentic place where you shouldn’t be afraid to bargain your way to a good deal.
 Didn’t find what you were looking for?
 No worries, you can still make your time worthwhile by lunching in a nearby seafood taverna.

-Yesterday’s Bread is any thrift store shopper’s best friend.
+Yesterday’s Bread is a thrift shopper’s best friend.
 Selling vintage and second-hand clothing imported from the Netherlands, the store carries a wide collection of items, for men and women, so you can score Converse sneakers, leather jackets, bags and retro clothing without breaking the bank.